armin1864/reservation_System/README.md

-# reservation_System
+Reservation System
-simple reservation system using pure python with rich api for cli
+simple reservation system using pure python with rich API for CLI